openethereum/openethereum.github.io/Pluggable-Consensus.md

 - `"difficultyIncrementDivisor"` is related to the equilibrium block intervals for the Homestead era difficulty evolution, redefines the value in (YP:43), originally 10 = `0xa`
 - `"homesteadTransition"` is `N_H` of (YP:13, 39) etc., or the block number after which the second line of (YP:39) is superseded by the third line, changing the difficulty evolution function
 - `"blockReward"` specifies the reward in wei given for authoring a block
+- `"blockRewardContractTransition"` Block at which the block reward contract should start being used.
+- `"blockRewardContractAddress"` Block reward contract address, setting the block reward contract.
+This option overrides the static block reward definition.
+- `"blockRewardContractCode"` Bytecode of the block reward contract.
+This option overrides `"BlockRewardContractAddress"`.
+In this mode, code are executed in static call, so it must be pure.

 ```json
 "seal": {